qpsolvers/mpc_qpbenchmark/README.md

 }
 ```

-If you contribute to this repository, don't forget to add yourself to the BibTeX above and to [`CITATION.cff`](https://github.com/qpsolvers/qpbenchmark/blob/main/CITATION.cff).
+Don't forget to add yourself to the BibTeX above and to `CITATION.cff` if you contribute to this repository.

 ## See also